-In the event of physical and sexual assault, or where you feel your personal safety is at risk, you
+In the event of physical and sexual assault, or where you feel your personal safety is at risk, you should not delay taking immediate action.
+You should report such incidents as soon as possible to the Director of Security.

 Student Disciplinary Procedures